 - Discuss the basic principles of Integrated and Interlocking costing systems - Classification and analysis of overheads and allocation of overheads by means of predetermined rates in Job Costing. - Discuss the cost flow in contracts to determine cost of service - Apply the various concepts in Case studies for decision making purposes.

-- overheads by means of predetermined rates. - Discuss the cost flow in a manufacturing concern determine cost of manufactured products and services - Apply the Cost-volumeprofit analysis as a management tool.
+- Discuss the cost flow in a manufacturing concern determine cost of manufactured products and services. - Apply the Cost-volume-profit analysis as a management tool.

 Financial Accounting Ia